-The Board of Directors ("Board") is responsible for the adequacy and effectiveness of the AYS Group's ("the Group") risk management and internal control system.
+The Board acknowledges its overall responsible for the adequacy, integrity and effectiveness of the AYS Group's ("the Group") risk management and internal control system.
 The Board ensures that the system manages the Group's key areas of risk within an acceptable risk profile to increase the likelihood that the Group's policies and business objectives will be achieved.
-The Board continually reviews the system to ensure it provides a reasonable but not absolute assurance against material misstatement of management and financial information and records or against financial losses or fraud.
+The Board regularly reviews the internal control system to ensure it provides a reasonable but not absolute assurance against material misstatement of management and financial information and records or against financial losses or fraud.